syzer/function-tools/README.md

 # WAT

-Small (hopefully) library to interact with files in Functional Programming Style
+Small (hopefully) library to interact with files in Functional Programming Style.

+## AKA
+All monad goodies of functional programing : `ramda`, `data.task` now combined with streams and node file programs.

 # How